osamunoda/dynamicPrint/README.md

 -- How to use it --
 At first there are no styles, so all objects resides in the left top corner.
 Move those as you want.
-There are three functions of the object.
+There are four functions of the object.
 1. Resize: use bottom-right corner.
 Dragging the bottom-right corner,font-size is changed. font-size is restricted not to be less than 14px.
 2. Change writing direction( vertical - horizontal ): use right-top corner